 Reserve materials may be charged out by ASC faculty and students and by students from other parts of the University who have a valid Penn ID.
-The basic daytime borrowing period for reserve materials is two hours and is renewable provided others are not waiting to use the material.
-Reserve materials may also be checked out overnight.
+The basic daytime borrowing period for reserve materials is four hours and is renewable provided others are not waiting to use the material.
+Reserve materials may also be checked out overnight, two hours prior to closing, (due within the first hour the next day).
 Increasingly the Library makes reserve readings available electronically in Canvas, the University's course software.
-While reference materials are technically library-use-only, exceptions are commonly made to ASC graduate student needing an item longer.
-Likewise, graduate students may also be granted special arrangements with reserve items not needed for a current course.
+Graduate students may also be granted special arrangements (i.e. longer borrowing times) with reserve items not needed for a current course.
+Reference materials and DVDs circulate for six weeks.